MikeCoder96/MidiaStrimi/README.md

 #### .NET Core!

-to keep this cross-platform we thought about using .NET Core that is already cross-platform (OSX, Linux, Windows) and we think to bring it on Android and IOS Devices.
+to keep this cross-platform we thought about using .NET Core that is already cross-platform (OSX, Linux, Windows) and we think to bring it on Android and IOS Devices in the future.

 #### What you can do actually?